zzhangjii/learning-library/data-management-library/autonomous-database/ziplabs/2019/adw-machine-learning/README.md

     [Description of the illustration OCIMenu.png](files/OCIMenu.txt)

+4. Make sure your ADW instance finished provisioning.
+It should have a status of Available.
+If it's still provisining please wait till this completes.
-4. Highlight the three dots across from the name of your data warehouse.
+5. Highlight the three dots across from the name of your data warehouse.
 This brings up a menu.
 Select **Service Console**.

     ![](img/open_service_console.png)

     [Description of the illustration open_service_console.png](files/open_service_console.txt)

-5. Depending on your browser settings, you may need to give permission for the Service Console to open in a new tab.
+6. Depending on your browser settings, you may need to give permission for the Service Console to open in a new tab.
-6. The service console opens in the **Overview** mode.
+7. The service console opens in the **Overview** mode.
 Click **Administration** in the left navigation pane.
-7. Click **Manage Oracle ML Users**.
+8. Click **Manage Oracle ML Users**.
+9. If prompted login as the user admin with the password you specified when creating the ADW instance.
-8. Click the **Create** button to create a new OML user.
+10. Click the **Create** button to create a new OML user.
 This will also create a new database user with the same name.
 The newly created user will be able to use the OML notebook application.

     ![](img/CreateUser.png)

     [Description of the illustration CreateUser.png](files/CreateUser.txt)

-9. You're taken to the Create Users page.
+11. You're taken to the Create Users page.
 Enter the following information:
      * **Username**: `omluser1`
      * **First Name**: `OML`
      * **Last Name**: `User1`
      * **Email Address**: For easy access, enter the same email address you used to login to your cloud account.
      * **Password:** Uncheck the box to auto generate a password.
 Instead create a new password yourself.
-10. You're taken back to the Users page where the new user is now listed.
+12. You're taken back to the Users page where the new user is now listed.
-11. You'll also recieve a confirmation email that your OML has been created.
+13. You'll also recieve a confirmation email that your OML user has been created.
 This email contains a direct link to the OML application sign in, and your password if you chose to auto-generate one.

 ## Sign in to OML ##